onlyquake/xonotic-wiki/Home.md

 # Xonotic Wiki

 Welcome to the official Xonotic wiki.

-To contribute to this wiki document , see [Editing](Editing).
+If you wish to contribute, see [Editing](Editing).

 ## Documentation, Communication and Social Networks
 -	[Official Website](http://xonotic.org)